Skip to menu Skip to content

 Since 1990, assessments charged to producers have been dictated by the legal structure of each farm business (sole proprietorship, partnership, trust, legal person, etc.).
 The parameters that determine the assessment amount are outdated and no longer reflect the reality of farming today.

-Over the last 10 years, producers have on multiple occasions asked the UPA for the following:
+Over the past few years, producers have on multiple occasions asked the UPA for the following:

 • More equitable financing through a new mechanism to allow for an assessment increase for producers not covered by joint plans